worldviewer/react-worldviewer-prototype/README.md

 I am going to make the case here that the answer is an emphatic *yes* -- and that once it is explained, you too will understand why this is in fact the inevitable solution to the argumentation visualization graveyard problem.

-I would take this even a step further that, in the light of upcoming technologies like virtual and augmented reality, this is what the future of *all* online discourse will eventually look like.
+I would take this even a step further that, in the light of upcoming technologies like virtual and augmented reality, this is what the future of *all* online discourse could eventually look like.

 ## How to Map Discourse to GIS